 Things you might find me doing.

 - Figure Skating at 8-rinks with my fellow adult skaters.

 - Outdoor adventuring.

 - Reading.
-And to let my full on geek flag show usually non-fiction books.
+And to let my full-on geek flag show usually non-fiction books.
 Always want to come out knowing something new and exciting.

-- Lately when I’m not in the clinic I’ve been spending much time behind the good old computer.
+- Lately, when I’m not in the clinic I’ve been spending much time behind the good old computer.
 I’m passionate about education and feel strongly that there are ways I can improve this by using technology in my practice.
 From creating certain graphs to simplify harder concepts to creations of specific programs.

-That’s it folks, the cat’s out of the bag.
+That’s it, folks, the cat’s out of the bag.

 This should give you a good chance to love me or ….. love me not as much.
 That’s ok.
 Naturopathic medicine has a lot to offer and you should find the naturopathic doctor that works for you.
 By now you should also have a pretty good sense of who I would like to work with as well.
-I’m looking to work with people who have a sense a humour, are light-hearted but ready for change in their health.
+I’m looking to work with people who have a sense a humour, are light-hearted but ready for a change in their health.
 I’m here to be a collaborative partner.

 Je suis une Canadienne française.
 Despite my best efforts please don’t be surprised if you catch some typos or grammar mistakes.
 Consider them a gift.
 I used to worry about them thinking it would make me look unprofessional.
-This led me to producing less of the good stuff I like to produce.
+This led me to produce less of the good stuff I like to produce.
 I’m a doctor first and I love to educate.
-I feel more confident about the content I produce then the tense of the verb.
+I feel more confident about the content I produce than the tense of the verb.
 I’m still making an effort to evolve my writing skills but until then enjoy the show.